 You use your uniqname and UMICH password when you log in to Wolverine Access and to most university computing services (such as M+Google, MFile, your MCommunity Directory profile, and more).
-People on U-M's Medical Campus refer to the UMICH password as the Level 1 password.
+People at the U-M Health System refer to the UMICH password as the Level-1 password.

 A uniqname is like a user ID or user name and is part of your email address.
 Uniqnames are made up of three to eight alphabetic characters (for example, bjensen).
 You can tell anyone your uniqname.